ym001/distancia/docs/index.rst

 By default, this will install the core functionality of the package, suitable for users who only need basic distance metrics.

 Optional Dependencies
-The distancia package also supports optional modules to enable additional features.
+The **Distancia** package also supports optional modules to enable additional features.
 You can install these extras depending on your needs:

 With pandas support: Install with additional support for working with tabular data: